fhwn-ac-at/dracula-Jaken42/README.md

 Use the make commands `run1` through `run6` to try them out, or write `make run file=filename` to easily pass your own text file with flags!

+- **run**: default
+  Runs the simulation with a preset default board.

+- **run1**: normal_board
+  Creates an average board like youd find in an actual snakes and ladders game.

+- **run2**: oneshot
+  Limits the simulation such that a single roll of 100 must be achieved on a d100 to win.

+- **run3**: whoops_all_1s
+  Changes the dice to be a d1, requiring 100 rolls.

+- **run4**: impossible_difficulty
+  Limits the simulation such that no configuration of rolls can achieve victory.

+- **run5**: coin_toss
+  Makes the field 1 x 1 and makes the dice a d2, effectively creating a coin flip simulator.

+- **run6**:
+  Plays the game normally with the caveat that 6 snakes camp the finish, causing an infinite loop.